MohamedElashri/bu2lambdapKK/ana/README.md

 **Caching:** No (fast calculation)

 **What it does:**
-- Combines yields from Phase 5
+- Combines yields from Phase 5 (per-year only, skips "combined")
 - Combines efficiencies from Phase 6
 - Calculates efficiency-corrected yields: Σ(N/ε) per state
 - Computes BR ratios: R = Σ(N_state/ε_state) / Σ(N_J/ψ/ε_J/ψ)